 The Difference Between Comprehensive And Powertrain Warranty

 What’s the difference between a comprehensive and powertrain warranty?
-If you’ve ever bought a brand-new vehicle, you may have noticed something about the warranty coverage.
+First, if you’ve ever bought a brand-new vehicle, you may have noticed something about the warranty coverage.
 There are a bunch of different warranties!

-Manufacturer warranty coverage varies from brand to brand.
-It can include varied protection for specific parts like emissions, electronics, or corrosion.
-But, there are two important primary types of coverage that come with each vehicle.
-Those are the comprehensive and powertrain warranties.
-The name “bumper to bumper” is often used in place of comprehensive.
-That is starting to change now because it is a misleading title.
+Manufacturer warranty coverage varies from brand to brand and can include varied protection for specific parts like emissions, electronics, or corrosion.
+However, two important primary types of coverage come with each vehicle: comprehensive (or basic) and powertrain warranties.
+The phrase “bumper to bumper” is often used in place of comprehensive, but that is starting to change now because it is a misleading title.

-So, what do these two main types of warranty cover and how do they differ from each other?
+So, what do these two main types of warranty cover, and how do they differ?
 Here’s what you need to know:

 Comprehensive warranty

 This is the highest level of coverage that automobile manufacturers offer.
-It begins the very day that the car is first sold (which is also known as the first-in-service date).
+It begins the day the car is first sold (also known as the first-in-service date).

 What does it include?
-This warranty is protection for the vast majority of a vehicle’s components.
-It includes the electrical systems, suspension, brakes, steering, and heating and cooling.
+This warranty protects the vast majority of a vehicle’s components, including the electrical systems, suspension, brakes, steering, and heating and cooling.

 These warranties are always set up with exclusionary wording.
 What does that mean?
-It means that if something isn’t listed by the manufacturer as an excluded item, it’s covered if it breaks down.
+If the manufacturer doesn’t list something as an excluded item, it’s covered if it breaks down.

 Excluded components are primarily wearable parts.
-These parts are expected to degrade over time (such as tires, brake pads, and spark plugs).
-Or, only break or become damaged due to an accident or user error (such as glass or body panels).
+These parts are expected to degrade over time (e.g., tires, brake pads, shocks, and spark plugs) or break or become damaged only due to an accident or user error (e.g., glass or body panels).

-It is better to describe this coverage as “comprehensive” instead of “bumper to bumper”.
+Describing this coverage as “comprehensive” instead of “bumper to bumper” is better.
 That’s because there are always components between a car’s bumpers that aren’t covered.
-Or, fall under different warranty terms, like emission systems.
+Or fall under different warranty terms, like emission systems.
 The bumpers themselves are never covered either!

 Powertrain warranty